mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 \page

 {{wide
-# CHAPTER 1: STEP-BY-STEP CHARACTERS
+# Chapter 1: Step-by-step Characters
 }}

-## CHARACTER CREATION OVERVIEW
+## Character Creation Overview

 Your first step in playing an adventurer in Tirvandor is to imagine and create a character of your own.
 Your character is a combination of game statistics, roleplaying hooks, and your imagination.